Accessible College: A Guide for Students with Disabilities, Part 2

 About the Series

 It’s never too early to start preparing for life after high school, and students with disabilities shouldn’t feel left out of that.
 Universities across Ohio and nationwide have options available to accommodate various student needs.
 This series will cover the process students and their families must undergo to prepare and apply for college, what to do once the student gets in, and various rights and recommendations for while they’re in school.

 Still just preparing for college and not quite there yet?
-Check out the first resource in the series, Preparing for Secondary Education.
+Check out the first resource in the series, Preparing for Postsecondary Education.

 Once a student gets in to a college, it’s important to know that some of the applicable laws and services change.
 The Individuals with Disabilities Education Act (IDEA), the law that helps the student get an Individualized Education Plan (IEP), is no longer applicable once the student graduates high school.
 The applicable laws now are Section 504 of the Rehabilitation Act of 1973 and The Americans with Disabilities Act of 1990 (ADA).

 Section 504 Subpart E of the Rehabilitation Act of 1973

 You may already be familiar with Section 504 since Subpart D applies to K-12 schools and most students who qualify use this to create a 504 Plan.
 Subpart E, however, is the section pertaining to post-secondary schools and guarantees qualified disabled students the same opportunities to compete with their non-disabled peers.
 This includes prohibiting universities from discriminating against handicapped persons when it comes to admissions or receipt of financial aid.
 Section 504 applies to all universities that receive federal financial assistance whether they are public or private.